galuscakova/galuscakova.github.io/_pages/about.md

 News
 ======
+* 05/2022:I won the Most Innovative Solution - Data Extraction prize at the [NASA AI Risk Prediction Challenge](https://www.nasa.gov/risky-space-business-challenge).
+This was covered by major Slovak newspapers [SME](https://tech.sme.sk/c/22912540/slovenka-vyhrala-sutaz-nasa-navrhla-ako-mozu-predchadzat-rizikam.html) and [Pravda](https://vat.pravda.sk/vesmir/clanok/626627-slovenka-petra-galuscakova-pomohla-americkej-nasa-so-spracovanim-dat-vyhrala-prestiznu-cenu/).
+* 05/2022: Our paper Multi-element protocol for IR experiments comparability: Application to the TREC-COVID test collection was accepted to the [CIRCLE Conference](https://www.irit.fr/CIRCLE/).
 * 06/2021: Our paper Tweets and Social Network Data for Twitter Bot Analysis was accepted to SBP-BRiMS.
 * 05/2021: I am spending the summer at the [SCALE](https://hltcoe.jhu.edu/research/scale/) summer camp at Johns Hopkins University.
 * 05/2021: Our paper 'Cross-language Sentence Selection via Data Augmentation and Rationale Training' was accepted to ACL.